+For centuries, the civilization of Bharat stood apart for its profound respect for knowledge, wisdom and equality.
 It is a matter of great Interest for many that the ancient Bharat’s philosophy did not distinguish an individual on the basis of gender.
 Infact both men and women enjoyed equal opportunities in all kinds of vocations including Philosophy, Knowledge, Shastra, Tark Shastra, debate, Politics, governance.
+Women in India were Philosophers, poets, political advisers, Vedic exponents and ancient scientists.
+They composed hymns of Rigveda, led philosophical debates in royal courts and guided kings with wisdom and political acumen.

-However, all this changed during the medieval period when the Indian women lost their social status and were forced to be bound by then societal norms which had become rigid and highly conservative.
-However, one woman changed the course of time and she was none other than Rukhmabai Raut, born in Bombay Presidency in the year 1864 defied these societal constraints and embarked on a journey that would go on to redefine women’s empowerment in Bharat.
+However, one woman changed the course of time refusing to accept child marriage, challenging the British Indian legal system and becoming India’s first practicing woman doctor.
+She was none other than Rukhmabai Raut, born in Bombay Presidency in the year 1864 defied these societal constraints and embarked on a journey that would go on to redefine women’s empowerment in Bharat.

 A Challenging Beginning

 Rukhmabai’s early life was filled with challenges and extreme adversity.
-Her mother, herself a victim of child marriage was married off at a young age of 14.
-She gave birth to Rukhmabai at 15, and tragically herself become a widow at just 17.
-Later she re-married Dr Sakharam Raut who was a reformist and a forward looking man who would go on to influence Rukhmabai ‘s future.
-Dr. Sakharam Arjun, was a staunch supporter of women’s education and social reforms.
+Her mother Jayantibai, herself was a victim of child marriage and was married off at a young age of just 14 years.
+She gave birth to Rukhmabai at 15, and tragically become a widow at just 17.
+Jayantibai refused to bow down to fate and took a bold step to get remarried to Dr Sakharam Arjun Raut a progressive thinker and a renowned Physician.
+This re-marriage itself was a radical act in the 19th century India, where widows were expected to live in isolation.
+Dr Sakharam Raut, was a staunch supporter of women’s education and social reforms became a pivotal figure in Rukhmabai’s life.
 Recognizing Rakhmabai’s intelligence and curiosity in academics he encouraged her to pursue education –something rare and even frowned upon for girls at the time.

 Defying Child Marriage